Axway/amplify-central/content/en/docs/connect_manage_environ/connect_azure_gateway/deploy-your-agents-with-amplify-cli.md

 draft: false
 weight: 10
 ---
-This topic explains how to deploy your agents using Axway CLI so you can manage your Azure Gateway environment within Amplify Central.
+Deploy your agents using Axway CLI so you can manage your Azure Gateway environment within Amplify Central.

 ## Before you start